jbx-protocol/juice-docs/docs/dao/foundation.md

 Membership is represented via the JBX token issued using the Juicebox protocol itself.
 All JBX holders are JuiceboxDAO members.

-Members can quit by burning any portion of their tokens at any time and take with them a portion of the treasury's funds.
+Members can quit by burning any portion of their tokens at any time and take with them a portion of the DAO's funds.